 Thank You Volunteers!

 Thank you very much to the volunteers that have become a part of our program.
 The dedication and commitment shown by this special group of people is remarkable.
 Your contribution to RFFL is greatly appreciated.
 We are always excited about new volunteers and would welcome any assistance you could offer.
-We are especially in need of a couple of volunteers to help out with snack preparation at Glen Elm School and Core Ritchie Nieghbourhood Centre.
+We are especially in need at Core Ritchie Neighbourhood Centre on Thursdays and Fridays.
 We are currently recruiting Members to sit on our Board of Directors.
-Thanks to everyone that helped out with the June and September hot dog sales.
 If you are willing and able to give of your time and energy, please contact the General Manager either through the comments section of this web site, email: email@example.com , www.facebook.com/reginafoodforlearning, Twitter: @RFFLyqr or call 306-565-8632.

 Two of our volunteers Ruth Lechner and Marjorie Burns in action with Linda Brown, our former Food Service Coordinator along with Jean Coleman President and Heather Stevenson Vice President.